wang-ye/wang-ye.github.io/_posts/git-key-concepts.md

 Think in Workflows, Not in Commands - A pragmatic Git Guide

 When I started using Git, I got so confused.
 I have a svn background, and could not easily map the SVN concepts to git.

-In git, changes happen in Branches.
+As a retrospection, there are two reasons: a conceptual model for Git, and a simple workflow to follow.

 After using Git for a while, I finally realized for the everyday work, we only need to know a couple of Git commands.
 I want to share my thoughts on simplifying the Git usages.

+## Conceptual Model

+Git has some basic concepts:

+1. In git, all changes happen in Branches.
+3. Once you make all the changes, you commit, meaning that the change is ready to merge into production.
+2. Git is a distributed system.
+Remote and Local.
+A mapping branch.
+Tracking branch.
+4. Git history is a directed graph, each node being a commit.

 More specifically, a rebase workflow with a couple of steps, on top of Github.

-Remote and Local
+## Basic Workflow

 1. Create a local branch
 In Git, work is done in *branches*.
 Say you want to add a new feature to your website.
 You will want to first create a local branch, which can be an exact copy of the production/develop code, and only visible to yourself.
 Then you make corresponding changes in this branch.
 Once you are done, you **commit** the changes.
 Note that, till this moment the changes are only visible to yourself.